hunezhaw/ZHAW-SSO-Plugin/README.md

 + Web services: The PM web services were not tested with SSO (open task).
 For the moment it is recommended to us a PM account when accessing the web services.

 Please see the documentation under pmzhawsso\documentation\121214_PM_IIS_SSO.pdf

++ Addition for PM version 3.0.15: For making the plugin work for version 3.0.15 the dynaform pmzhawssoEdit.xml needs to be copied to the folder "..\workflow\engine\xmlform\authSources".

++ Important IIS configuration: In order for the plugin to work integrated authentication for the PM web needs to be enabled in IIS.
+Else the plugin is not able to get the user name.
+All other authentication options need to be disabled.

 Philipp Hungerbühler